Trahiega/the-dukes-game/docs/Session Notes/Session-007.md

 -  Need to ask Ozmir if his dream was the same all of the time and he omitted information when he told us about it

-- Halward has been assembling a prophecy.
+- Halword has been assembling a prophecy.
 	- Offers to show us his notes
 - What is the champion of the moon?